WeTransfer/wt-api-docs/source/includes/_authorization.md

 Replace <code>your_api_key</code> with your secret API key.
 Also, we require a <code>Content-Type: application/json</code> header on every request, otherwise you will receive an "Unsupported Media Type" error.
 </aside>

+Besides the API Key and the Content-Type header, a JSON Web Token (JWT) must be included on subsequent requests.
+To retrieve a JWT, send a request including your API token to the following endpoint:

 ```shell
 curl -X POST \